Originally published in February 2018

 Balancing humidity levels in your home is important to maintaining healthy indoor air quality.
 While a dehumidifier eliminates excess moisture from your home’s air during the summer, a humidifier adds it during the winter.
 Homeowners should aim to balance their humidity levels between 40 and 60 percent for optimum comfort.

 Are you in need of indoor air quality services in Marshville or the surrounding communities?
-Contact Byrum Heating & AC, Inc. at 704-208-4165 to clean the air you breathe in the place it matters the most: your home.
+Contact Byrum Heating & AC, Inc. to clean the air you breathe in the place it matters the most: your home.